caseyg/awesome/TOPICS.md

 *   [5t3ph/11ty-serverless-search](https://github.com/5t3ph/11ty-serverless-search) - An example of using 11ty Serverless to. create site search using local and external data sources.

-## eleventy

-*   [5t3ph/11ty-serverless-search](https://github.com/5t3ph/11ty-serverless-search) - An example of using 11ty Serverless to. create site search using local and external data sources.

-*   [11ty/demo-eleventy-serverless-oauth](https://github.com/11ty/demo-eleventy-serverless-oauth) - A demo project using OAuth to secure some of your Eleventy Serverless routes.

-*   [a11yproject/a11yproject.com](https://github.com/a11yproject/a11yproject.com) - The A11Y Project is a community-driven effort to make digital accessibility easier.

 ## flexsearch

 *   [aha-app/netlify-flexsearch](https://github.com/aha-app/netlify-flexsearch) - Implement search for static sites on Netlify, powered by FlexSearch and Netlify functions